elihecht/modal-spaces/README.md

 ## Data and Analyses
 The data folder contains unprocessed data downloaded from Qualtrics that was subsequently anonymized.
 All analyses except algorithmic clustering of responses are completed within [writeUp.rmd](/writeup/writeUP.Rmd) based on these data as well as the materials and manual/nlp coding files, and the results are compiled in [writeUp.html](/writeup/writeUP.html).
 Figures are saved to [figs](/figs/).
-The code for alogirthmic clustering of responses is in [nlpCoding.ipynb](/nlpCoding/nlpCoding.ipynb) and the results from are saved within folders that reference their DBSCAN parameters.
-For instance [/nlpCoding/pg_clusters/DBSCAN/eps0.4_samp6/plots/S13.html](/nlpCoding/pg_clusters/DBSCAN/eps0.4_samp6/plots/S13.html) is a plot showing the clustering of context 13 responses at epsilon = 0.4 and MinPts = 6.
+The code for alogirthmic clustering of responses is in [nlpCoding.ipynb](/nlpCoding/nlpCoding.ipynb) and the resulting tables and plots identifying repsonses by cluster are saved within folders that reference their DBSCAN parameters.
+For instance [/nlpCoding/pg_clusters/eps0.4_samp6/plots/S13.html](/nlpCoding/pg_clusters/DBSCAN/eps0.4_samp6/plots/S13.html) is a plot showing the clustering of context 13 responses at epsilon = 0.4 and MinPts = 6.
 To save processing time when running other analyses, the outputs from many of the computation-intensive analyses are stored in [computationOutputs](/computationOutputs/), allowing us to simply read in the results instead of recalculating them each time.